MV Savarona: History

 In 1933, the ship was used as a film set while on the North Sea off the German coast.
 It appeared prominently in the German science-fiction film Gold, starring Hans Albers and Brigitte Helm.
 The movie premiered in 1934.

 In 1938, the Turkish government acquired the yacht and gifted it to ailing leader Mustafa Kemal Atatürk, who spent only six weeks aboard before dying a few months later.

 Throughout World War II, the ship lay idle in Kanlıca Bay on the Bosporus.
 In 1951, she was converted to the training ship Güneş Dil (English: Sun Language) and during the next years sailed to many countries.
 In October 1979, the ship was gutted by a fire at the Turkish Naval Academy off Heybeliada Island in the Sea of Marmara, and lay virtually abandoned for ten years.

 In 1989, she was chartered for 49 years by Turkish businessman Kahraman Sadıkoğlu.
 Over three years, his firm completely refurbished her for about $45 million, removing the original steam turbine engines and installing modern Caterpillar diesel engines.
 The ship was rebuilt at Tuzla Shipyards in Tuzla, a suburb of Istanbul, for the stated purpose of serving famous and important guests and helping to keep the memory of Atatürk alive.

 Sadıkoğlu chartered her out as a luxury cruise ship to private clients.
 In fall 2010, many Turkish media published news about the alleged presence of underage prostitutes in some of those cruises, causing a scandal.
 Sadıkoğlu, who was not present at the cruise, put in doubt the allegations later; but the lease contract was rescinded by the Turkish government.

 After a new restoration period of 10 months, the Savarona was ready for official use in August 2014.
 On March 4, 2015 President Recep Tayyip Erdogan held the first official reception on board, including a short cruise along the Bosporus, with his guest the Bosnian politician Bakir Izetbegović.

 Features

-Savarona has a swimming pool, a Turkish bath, a 282-foot (86 m) gold-trimmed grand staircase that survived from her original construction, a movie theater, and a library suite dedicated to Atatürk, which is furnished with many of his personal artifacts.
+Savarona has a swimming pool, an Islamic bath, a 282-foot (86 m) gold-trimmed grand staircase that survived from her original construction, a movie theater, and a library suite dedicated to Atatürk, which is furnished with many of his personal artifacts.